Lockheed Ventura: Lockheed Ventura/B-34 Lexington

 At the start of the war, Lockheed proposed military conversions of the Lodestar for the RAF as replacement for the Hudson reconnaissance aircraft and the Bristol Blenheim bomber.
 The first British order was placed in February 1940 for 25 Model 32 as bombers.
 This was followed by an order for 300 Model 37 with Double Wasp engines, then for a further 375 later in 1940.
-Lockheed needed more production capacity and nearby Vega Aircraft Corporation was contracted for building the Ventura.
+Lockheed needed more production capacity and transferred the production line to its Vega Aircraft Corporation light aircraft subsidiary, part of Lockheed's factory complex at the Lockheed Air Terminal in Burbank, California.

 The Ventura was very similar to its predecessor, the Lockheed Hudson.
-The primary difference was not in layout; rather, the Ventura was larger, heavier, and used more powerful engines than the Hudson.
+The primary difference was not in layout but rather, the Ventura was slightly larger, heavier, and used more powerful engines than the Hudson.
+Visually the most prominent change was the addition of gunner under the rear fuselage which added a visible step, while the rows of windows along the fuselage were deleted, and the tailplane was raised slightly.
 The RAF ordered 188 Venturas in February 1940, which were delivered from mid-1942.
 Venturas were initially used for daylight raids on occupied Europe but, like some other RAF bombers, they proved too vulnerable without fighter escort, which was difficult to provide for long-range missions.
 Venturas were replaced by the faster de Havilland Mosquito.
 The Venturas were transferred to patrol duties with Coastal Command as the Mosquito replaced them in bomber squadrons; 30 went to the Royal Canadian Air Force (RCAF) and some to the South African Air Force (SAAF).
 The RAF placed an order for 487 Ventura Mark IIs but many of these were diverted to the USAAF, which placed its own order for 200 Ventura Mark IIA as the B-34 Lexington, later renamed RB-34.